Fundraising Everywhere and Everywhere+

-We are Fundraising Everywhere and for the purposes of EU Data Protection Law we are a Data Controller.
+We are Fundraising Everywhere and Everywhere+ and for the purposes of EU Data Protection Law we are a Data Controller.
 We work to provide virtual training and events for charity and non-profit staff, volunteers and supporters.
 Depending upon where you reside, different data protection rules concerning your personal data may apply.

 In this Notice, Fundraising Everywhere, Everywhere+, ‘we’, ‘us’, ‘our’ means Fundraising Everywhere and Everywhere+:

 Information you give us directly

 For example, we may obtain information about you when you attend one of our events or when you apply to work with us or if you support one of our charity clients because of our work with them.
 We organise our own events and promote events provided by other organisations.
 This notice only applies to our processing activities, we are not responsible for the personal data processed by other event organisers when you book a place whether that is paid for or free.

 When you visit this website